Can I take two CLEP exams on the same day?

 How do I get a copy of my CLEP or DSST scores?

 For most exams you will know your score right away.
 When you submit your exam, a page will appear on your screen that has your score.

-DSST: You can go to https://ibt.prometric.com/dsst and sign in using your login and password.
+DSST: You can request your Score Report by signing in using the login and password you set up before taking the test.
 You will be able to print your score report from there.
-The offical transcript will arrive to your school of choice within 7-10 business days.
+The official transcript will arrive to your school of choice within 7-10 business days.